twindle-co/twindle/docs/articles/Process-for-new-contributors.md

 - Give a name of your file like yourName.md, where .md is the name of the markdown extension
 - Now, write about yourself in the space given below.
 Here, you have to use markdown language.

-> Tip: Markdown Language is a simple markup language, one can use to format any doucment.
+> :mushroom: Tip: Markdown Language is a simple markup language, one can use to format any doucment.
 If you want to learn basic syntax, you can go here :point_right: [Markdown Language](https://www.markdownguide.org/basic-syntax/).

 ### Step 8
 Now, we are going for the 2nd pr but this time, we are raising a pr through our local machine.
 For this, again update your repo first in your both local as well